Vamana: Mahabharata

+Book 3 - Vana Parva - CII (102), CCLXX (270), CCCXIII (313); Book 6 - Bhishma Parva - LXVII (67); Book 12 - Santi Parva - XLIV (44), CCVII (207), CCCXL (340), CCCL (350); Book 13 - Anusasana Parva - XVII (17), CIX (109), CXXVI (126), CXLIX (149);

+Translation is by K.M.
+Ganguli, unless otherwise stated.

 Then that powerful king of wild beasts, Man-Lion [Narasimha], taking a leap in the air, instantly rent the Daitya [Hiranyakashipu] in twain by means of his sharp claws.
 And the adorable lotus-eyed Lord of great effulgence, having thus slain the Daitya king for the well-being of all creatures, again took his birth in the womb of Aditi as son of Kashyapa.
 And at the expiration of a thousand years she was delivered of that superhuman conception.
 And then was born that Being, of the hue of rain-charged clouds with bright eyes and of Dwarfism stature.

 He had the Asceticism's staff and water-pot in hand, and was marked with the emblem of a curl of hair on the breast [the shrivatsa mark].
 And that adorable Being wore matted locks and the sacrificial thread, and he was stout and handsome and resplendent with lustre.
 And that Being, arriving at the sacrificial enclosure of Vali, king of the Danavas, entered the sacrificial assembly with the aid of Vrihaspati.
 And beholding that dwarf-bodied Being, Vali was well-pleased and said unto him, 'I am glad to see thee, O Brahmana!
 Say what is it that thou wantest from me!'
 Thus addressed by Vali, the dwarf-god replied with a smile, saying, 'So be it!
 Do thou, lord of the Danavas, give me three paces of ground!'
 And Vali contented to give what that Brahmana of infinite power had asked.
 And while measuring with his paces the space he sought.
 Hari assumed a wonderful and extraordinary form.
 And with only three paces he instantly covered this illimitable world.
 And then that everlasting God, Vishnu, gave it away unto Indra.
 This history which has just been related to thee, is celebrated as the 'Incarnation of the Dwarf', And from him, all the gods had their being, and after him the world is said to be Vaishnava, or pervaded by Vishnu.
 And for the destruction of the wicked and the preservation of religion, even He hath taken his birth among men in the race of the Yadus.
 And the adorable Vishnu is styled Krishna.